spacetelescope/jwst/docs/jwst/targ_centroid/main.rst

    image is stored in the input data model's ``ta_xpos`` and ``ta_ypos`` attributes for reference.

-#. **Transform coordinates**: The fitted position is transformed from cutout
+#. **Transform coordinates**: The fitted position is transformed from TA verification image cutout
-   coordinates to full-frame detector coordinates, accounting for any subarray offsets and/or dither offsets.
+   coordinates to science image coordinates, accounting for any subarray offsets and/or dither offsets.

 #. **Apply filter offsets**: The FILTEROFFSET reference file corrections are